eth-sri/lmql/docs/source/index.rst

 Quick Start
 -----------

-To get started locally, check out the :doc:`quickstart` section.
+To get started, check out the :doc:`quickstart`.
+We provide the following resources and options to get started with LMQL:
-For smaller experiments, you can also use the web-based `LMQL Playground <lmql.ai/playground/>`_.

 .. raw:: html